Master of Design Administration (MDA)

-The University will cover any additional costs that are essential for you to pass the programme.
-For this reason, you will be provided with a small financial allocation for model making and study visits as required.
-The details of this will be provided by your Programme Lead throughout the academic year.
+The University will cover any additional costs that are essential for you to complete the programme.
+For this reason, you will be provided with a small financial allocation as required.
+The details of which will be provided by your Programme Lead throughout the academic year.

 Will I need any specific equipment to study this course/programme?

 What the student should provide:

 - You will need access to a computer with word processing software and access to the internet in order to study on this distance learning course.
 We recommend that you use a laptop, which you can travel with when you come to the School for tuition.
 A USB or hard drive to store your work is also recommended.

 - You will be required to be in employment before you enrol on the course, and also be able to fund travel and accommodation expenses for the short courses you attend at the School.